Who is the Most Important Band Member? National Study Reveals it is the Bassist!

 A study by the Proceedings of the National Academy of Sciences reveals that the bassist is the most important member of a band.

-In the study, it was found that the human brain finds it easier to understand and find the rhythm in a song when it is played at a lower tone, such as a bass.
+In the study, researchers found that the human brain more easily understands rhythm when it is carried by lower-pitched sounds, such as bass.

 “Results from a biologically plausible model of the auditory periphery suggest that non-linear cochlear dynamics contribute to the observed effect.”

-more likely to tap their feet, dance, and respond rhythmically to those songs that contain prominent bass music, rather than to higher-pitched instruments such as the drums or guitar.
+Listeners were more likely to tap their feet, dance, and respond rhythmically to songs with prominent bass lines than to songs driven by higher-pitched instruments like guitar or drums.

-It is said that the most vital rhythmic information comes from the lowest voice, i.e. the bass.
+It is said that the most vital rhythmic information comes from the lowest voice, the bass.

-The bass plays a very powerful role when it comes to how people hear harmonies.
-When several notes are being played at the same time, we hear them relative to the lowest sound pitch, the bass note.
+The bass plays a powerful role in how people perceive harmony.
+When multiple notes are played at once, the human ear interprets harmony relative to the lowest pitch being played.

 “The low-voice superiority effect for encoding timing explains the widespread musical practice of carrying rhythm in bass-ranged instruments.”